I always get crazy looks whenever I tell people that I started studying for the SATs in 4th grade.

 One thing that I’ve noticed with my kids is that they often dislike what they are not good at.
 But as they get better at an activity, they start to enjoy it more once they get over the suck.

-Life Lesson #1 And How It Applies To Business
+How The Grind Applies To Business

 Over the years, I’ve spoken to thousands of people who want to change their lives with a small business but they don’t want to do the dirty work.